ibi-group/otp-middleware/docs/trip-monitoring.md

 #### Plan Method

-If the leg id method fails, a `plan` GraphQL query is sent to OTP to replan the entire trip for the target date, using the query parameters of the monitored trip.
+If the leg id method fails, a `plan` GraphQL query is sent to OTP to replan the entire trip for the target date, using `MonitoredTrip.otp2QueryParams`.
 This method is slower than leg id method because OTP has to perform a full itinerary search, whereas a leg id query is a simple lookup operation.
 Itineraries returned from the OTP plan query are stripped from delay data and matched against the original monitored itinerary.